Cyril-44640/SMS-appointment-reminders/README.md

-# Tasker for Android Tasks
+# SMS appointment reminders for Tasker with google calendar

 (Import by long-press on PROFILES-tab in Tasker.)

 # Rappel_Sms